FlyingFathead/ChatKeke/model_py_files/README.md

-These are the Python module files required for handling the TensorFlow GPT-2 models.
+These are the Python module files required for handling the TensorFlow GPT-2 model that's used for ChatKeke.

 They're forked off of these repos: